 We were told that there is a 12% discount until the end of April for the grand opening.

 I had the Pork Ramen for $8.99.
 The sweet pepper is not conventional with Japanese ramen.
-More on following page.
-Click here to continue reading
+Continue reading

 Nanzaro wanted to get something from Daiso in Aberdeen Center.
 Since we were already in the mall, we decided to have lunch there too.